Home > Audio

 Presented by Dr. Alena Amato Ruggerio

-Listen to her June 27 plenary presentation, “Theapalooza: The Rhetorical Turn in the Third Wave of Biblical Feminism,” from the 2008 EEWC conference in Indianapolis, Indiana, where the conference theme was “A Place at the Table.”
+Listen to the audio file of her June 27 plenary presentation, “Theapalooza: The Rhetorical Turn in the Third Wave of Biblical Feminism,” from the 2008 EEWC conference in Indianapolis, Indiana, where the conference theme was “A Place at the Table.”

 Since the audio audience will be unable to see the visuals shown in the conference presentation, it should be noted that in introducing her topic, Dr. Ruggerio displayed and referred to some of her prized possessions: a Webster’s Dictionary and an oversized hankie embroidered with the initials O.E.D. (honoring the Oxford English Dictionary).